meissnere/MachineLearning/README.md

 ```

 Now let's continue with an example -- a dart-throwing game where a learner is a player.
-Whenever a dart is thrown, to corresponding activities occur:
+Whenever a dart is thrown, the corresponding activities occur:

 1) The player poses and aims, meaning the learner trains a model from a given training
 dataset.
 2) The player throws the dart, meaning the model trained by the learner produces a